Growth-Kinetics/diffmem_sample_memory/memories/contexts/murder_of_sir_danvers_carew.md

     ↳ **Involvement:** Summoned via a sealed envelope found on the victim.
 He identified both Sir Danvers Carew and the broken cane, linking the crime to the circle of Dr. Jekyll.
 He led the police to Hyde's address.
 *   **Official Investigator:** Inspector Newcomen of Scotland Yard.
     ↳ **Role:** The lead police officer on the case.
 He accompanied Utterson to Soho, searched Hyde's rooms, and declared his intent to "get out the handbills" and wait for Hyde at his bank.

+*   **Associated Party:** Dr. Henry Jekyll.
+    ↳ **State:** Found "deathly sick" by Utterson.
+Expresses extreme distress and feverishly insists he is "done with" Hyde forever.
+    ↳ **Actions:** Provides Utterson with a letter allegedly from Hyde to allay suspicion, claiming it was hand-delivered.
+Later revealed to have forged the letter himself.
+*   **Consulted Expert:** Mr. Guest.
+    ↳ **Role:** Utterson's head clerk and a student of handwriting.
+    ↳ **Involvement:** Analyzes the "Hyde" letter and compares it to a dinner invitation from Dr. Jekyll, discovering the handwriting is identical but for the slope.
+His expert opinion confirms Jekyll's forgery for Utterson.
 /END 👥 **Individuals Involved**

 /START